intel-analytics/ipex-llm/docs/readthedocs/source/doc/PPML/Overview/ppml.md

 input_api.enqueue('my-image1', user_define_key={"path": 'path/to/image1'})
 ```

-Cluster Serving service is a long running service in container, you can stop it as follows:
+Cluster Serving service is a long-running service in containers, you can stop it as follows:

 ```bash
 docker stop trusted-cluster-serving-local